EX-CommandStation

 Symptoms of an Incorrect firmware Version

-There several common symptoms of a an incorrect firmware version
+There several common symptoms of a an incorrect firmware version:

-• You can’t connect to the SSID.
+• You can’t connect to the displayed Access Point.

-Find out Your AT Version
+Find Your AT Version

 It is important to find out which version of the firmware you board has and correct it if necessary.